 On this webpage you can find the list of available strains with further information on the mouse you are interested in.
 When clicking on the 'order' button for the appropriate strain you will be guided to an online request form which you can quickly fill in and send to EMMA through the website.
 The request form will ask you for contact information and whether you wish to receive frozen sperm or embryos or live animals.
 After receipt of your request, EMMA will contact you within two weeks.

 You can obtain sperm or embryos as frozen samples with a delivery time of four weeks.
 If you order live mice after rederivation EMMA will deliver within 4 to 6 months.
 Some strains in high demand are maintained as live colonies and can be shipped within one month.
-In general, service requests will not be processed until a fully executed MTA has been received (where applicable) and either a billing address or a purchase order number has been provided by the customer.
+In general, service requests will not be processed until a fully executed MTA has been received (where applicable) and either a billing address or a purchase order number has been provided by the user.
 Therefore please note that the delivery times given above represent the time period between the date when all paperwork is in place and the date of shipment.

 Whether a strain is held as frozen material or live mice on shelf is displayed in the strain details on the EMMA strain list, under 'Availability'.
 Some strains require special expertise to be reliably rederived from frozen samples.
 Therefore, EMMA only distributes rederived mice in these cases.
 As default, heterozygous material is being archived and distributed.

 For more details please check the EMMA strain ordering page.

 EMMA charges €1600 for frozen material and €3200 for live mice.
 The fees levied by EMMA are used solely to meet the animal husbandry and stock replacement costs, and to recuperate the cost for archiving.
-In addition to these EMMA service fees customers have to cover all the shipping costs (including the cost for returning dry-shippers, where applicable).
-In case of cancellations of service requests, EMMA reserves the right to charge customers for incurred costs.
-The individual EMMA nodes will each bill customers separately.
+In addition to these EMMA service fees users have to cover all the shipping costs (including the cost for returning dry-shippers, where applicable).
+In case of cancellations of service requests, EMMA reserves the right to charge users for incurred costs.
+The individual EMMA nodes will each bill users separately.